-When an object travels equal to or faster than the speed of sound, it produces a shock wave called Sonic Boom which can be heard as thunder or a big clap by the people on the ground.
+Yeager and those who worked with speeding objects before him, noticed that, when an object travels equal to or faster than the speed of sound, it produces a shock wave, commonly called a Sonic Boom, a thunder-like noise that can be heard for some distance.

 How Is Sonic Boom Generated?

 When an aircraft is traveling through the air, molecules are pushed aside with great force, and this forms a shock wave, like the way a boat creates a wake in water.
 The bigger and heavier the aircraft, the more air it displaces.